spsullivan1971/nannyapp/nanny-hero-backend/README.md

   family_id: family_id associated with nanny
 }
 ```
-Created when family is made
+Currently created when family is made